Lake Paterswoldsemeer Area Programme Project

 Monitoring

-Several monitoring programs have been launched, some of which will run until 2027.
+Several monitoring programmes have been launched, some of which will run until 2027.
 The monitoring reports can be found on this page.

 We monitor in various ways: